Rodolfo Castro Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The Astros have the 10th-ranked team ERA across all league pitching staffs (3.95).
+- The Astros have the ninth-ranked team ERA among all MLB pitching staffs (3.78).

-- Astros pitchers combine to give up 10 total home runs at a rate of one per game (to rank 14th in baseball).
+- The Astros rank 15th in baseball in home runs given up (11 total, one per game).

-- The Astros will look to Valdez (0-1) in his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.